 2. The Corniche Beaches

-The most easily accessible beach in Abu Dhabi is the Corniche Public Beach which runs parallel to the famous Corniche road.
-This is a long sandy beach flanked by verdant gardens set against the backdrop of Abu Dhabi’s impressive skyline.
+The most easily accessible beach in Abu Dhabi is the Corniche Public Beach, which runs parallel to the famous Corniche Road.
+This long sandy beach is flanked by verdant gardens set against the backdrop of Abu Dhabi’s impressive skyline.

-The beach is protected by an artificial breakwater making it particularly suitable for families with smaller children as there are no strong currents.
+The beach is protected by an artificial breakwater, which makes it particularly suitable for families with smaller children, as there are no strong currents.
 However, the minimal tidal range does mean that the sand close to the shore has a mossy feel underfoot, which some people find a little disconcerting.

-The beach is divided into sections for the general public, ladies, and families – each with its own amenities.
-These sections and where to access them are highlighted below.
+The beach is divided into sections for the general public, ladies, and families, each with its own amenities.
+Below are highlighted these sections and where to access them.

 Al Bahar Beach

-The Al Bahar area of the Corniche starts beside the Nation Riviera Beach Club.
+The A’l Bahar area of the Corniche starts beside the Nation Riviera Beach Club.
 It is characterized by the large number of converted shipping containers that serve as food and beverage outlets.
-The beach is located directly opposite the Abu Dhabi breakwater, and the water is calm and clear, making it a great place for swimming.
+The beach is located directly opposite the Abu Dhabi breakwater, and the shallow, calm waters make it a great place for swimming.

-Al Bahar offers a huge range of things to do besides swimming and lounging around on the beach.
+Al Bahar offers a wide range of activities besides swimming and lounging around on the beach.
 Kids will enjoy the large playground and jungle gym with zip lines.
-For the grown-ups, there are a variety of water sports on offer, as well as volleyball courts and spaces to play football and other ball games.
+For the grown-ups, there are a variety of water sports on offer, as well as sports facilities, including volleyball courts, basketball courts, and spaces to play football and other ball games.
 There’s even an outdoor gym for real fitness fanatics!

-Beach is open daily 7:00 AM to sunset.
-The rest of A’l Bahar stays open until 10:00 PM in the evening or midnight weekends.
+The beach is open daily 7:00 AM to sunset.
+The rest of A’l Bahar stays open until 10:00 PM in the evening or midnight at weekends.

-Once the most popular section of the Corniche, the area does need a bit of a revamp.
-That said, there are clean toilets and a few coffee shops and a fantastic pirate-ship playground for the kids.
+Once the Corniche’s most popular section, the Al Sahil Beach area is getting a much-needed revamp.
+There are clean toilets, a few coffee shops, and a fantastic pirate-ship playground for the kids.

 For those wanting to be more active, there are beach volleyball courts and spaces to play football and other games.
 Alternatively, you can take a stroll along the boardwalks that run through the well-kept gardens that act as a buffer between the beach and the busy main road.

-You can also hire scooters or pedal buggies to ride along the iconic 8 kilometre stretch of coastline.
+You can also hire bikes, eScooters or pedal buggies to ride along the iconic 8-kilometre stretch of coastline.

 Sahil Family Beach – Gates 1 & 2